deufrai/als/content/en/docs/v0.7/modules/scanner.md

 Its configuration is managed via ALS preferences

-It is controlled by the interface and keyboard shortcuts.

 # Configuration

 | Source                            | Parameter                | data type | Required    | Default value |